Jamiezoomies/cotask/README.md

         `/group`: Displays a list of groups that the user is a part of or has access to.
         `/group/[code]`: A dynamic route that shows the details of a specific group identified by its unique code.
 In addition, the task management and comment system is equipped within this route.
         `/group/[code]/join`: This route is used for joining a specific group.
 It may be accessed through an invitation link or a direct action from within the application.
+        `/team`: Te team page which lists our project members' names and respective GitHub usernames.

     Components: